zeroinfinity03/KnowFlow/README.md

 - For macOS/Linux: Terminal with sudo access

 ### Environment Variables
-There is a `.env` file you have to put get and put the api keys in it:
+Create a  `.env` file in the main project directory and put all these api keys in it:
 ```env
 GEMINI_API_KEY=your_gemini_api_key
 # Get from Google AI Studio: https://makersuite.google.com/app/apikey